 My personal decision is to not get a shot because I spend most of my days working closely with people and many of them are sick, so my immune system doesn’t need any extra stress.
 Some people do get side effects and a reaction when their immune system detects the flu shot.
 The flu shot might give them a bit of a fever and make them a bit achey and headachey for a few days.
-Flu vaccines are not necessarily bulletproof because the virus can mutate to the point where it doesn’t match the vaccine very well at all.
+Flu vaccines are not necessarily bulletproof, and vaccines are no guarantee to protect people from a potentially fatal strain of the influenza, because unfortunately the virus can mutate to the point where it doesn’t match the vaccine very well at all.

 Instead, I do as much as possible with Chinese herbs, diet, acupuncture, sleep, and self-care to keep my immune system in tip top condition all year round, and especially during flu season.